ruaue/alpine-cloud-images/README.md

 `local`, `upload`, `import`, `publish`, `sign` , and `release` steps are orchestrated by Packer.
 By default, each image will be processed serially;
 providing the `--parallel` argument with a value greater than 1 will parallelize operations.
-The degree to which you can parallelze `local` image builds will depend on the local build hardware -- as QEMU virtual machines are launched for each image being built.
+The degree to which you can parallelize `local` image builds will depend on the local build hardware -- as QEMU virtual machines are launched for each image being built.
 Image `upload`, `import`, `publish`, `sign`, and `release` steps are much more lightweight, and can support higher